 pass

-If it's about IoT and integrating devices without IP-address into PRTG, the http Push Data Advanced Sensor is a very powerful tool.
-Learn more about it at the PRTG manual.
+For IoT integration and devices without IP addresses, the HTTP Push Data Advanced Sensor is an incredibly powerful tool.
+Learn more in the PRTG manual.